Vatican says open to accord with traditionalists

 Another question to be resolved will be the status of British-born Bishop Richard Williamson, who caused an uproar by denying the Holocaust just before Benedict lifted the excommunication bans on him and the other SSPX bishops.

-SSPX leaders have recently signaled they have refused to make any concessions in the talks with the Vatican.
+SSPX leaders have recently signalled they have refused to make any concessions in the talks with the Vatican.

 "If their aim is still to have the SSPX accept the Council, the discussions showed clearly enough that we have no intention of going down that path," Fellay said last month.